Communism in Colombia: The Banana Massacre (1928-29)

-The United Fruit Company (UFCO) was a multinational company that exported fruit such as bananas and pineapples mainly from Latin American banana-growing countries to the United States and Europe.
+The United Fruit Company (UFCO) was a multinational corporation that exported fruit, such as bananas and pineapples, mainly from Latin American banana-growing countries to the United States and Europe.
 UFCO workers on banana plantations in Colombia organized a labor strike in December 1928.
-The national labor union leaders Raúl Eduardo Mahecha and Maria Cano traveled to the plantations to organize the strikes, and demanded that the workers be given written work contracts, that they be obligated to work no more than eight hours per day and six days per week, and that the company stop the use of “food coupons”, or scrip.
+The national labor union leaders Raúl Eduardo Mahecha and Maria Cano traveled to the plantations to organize the strikes, and demanded that the workers be given written work contracts, that they be obligated to work no more than eight hours per day and six days per week, and that the company stop the use of "food coupons", or scrip.

 The union leaders protested at the banana zone of Santa Marta, the capital of the Magdalena department in the north of the country.

-After U.S. officials in Colombia, along with United Fruit representatives, portrayed the worker's strike as "communist" with "subversive tendency", in telegrams to the U.S. Secretary of State, the government of the United States of America threatened to invade with the U.S. Marine Corps if the Colombian government did not act to protect United Fruit’s interests.
+After U.S. officials in Colombia, along with United Fruit representatives, portrayed the workers' strike as "communist" with "subversive tendency", in telegrams to the U.S. Secretary of State, the government of the United States of America threatened to invade with the U.S. Marine Corps if the Colombian government did not act to protect United Fruit's interests.

 The ruling Conservative government's President Miguel Abadia Mendez sent troops led by General Carlos Cortés Vargas to capture the strike leaders, send them to prison at Cartagena, and send additional troops to protect the economic interests of the United Fruit Company.
-U.S. warships carrying troops were on the way to Colombia to protect U.S. citizens working for the United Fruit Company in Santa Marta and property.
+U.S. warships carrying troops were on the way to Colombia to protect U.S. citizens working for the United Fruit Company in Santa Marta and their property.
 The Colombian army also opened fire on people who gathered at the main plaza of the city of Ciénaga to support the strikers.
 The popular Liberal Party leader Jorge Eliécer Gaitán used the term "La Masacre de las Bananeras" to raise opposition among Colombian society against the massacre.
-The Liberal Party press criticized the brutality used to break the strike by the Colombian government.
+The Liberal Party press criticized the Colombian government's brutality in breaking the strike.